Open menu with table of contents iOS Development - Swift Fundamentals

 })

-61 Structs & Classes
+62 Structs & Classes - Introduction

 • Structures and classes are general-purpose, flexible constructs that become the building blocks of your program’s code.